mozilla/bigquery-etl/README.md

 Ensure Python 3.8+ is available on your machine (see [this guide](https://docs.python-guide.org/starting/install3/osx/) for instructions if you're on a mac and haven't installed anything other than the default system Python.)

+For some functionality Java JDK 8+ is also required, and maven is needed for downloading jar dependencies.
+If you don't already have a JDK and maven installed, consider using [jenv](https://www.jenv.be/) and the `jenv enable-plugin maven` command.

 Install and set up the GCP command line tools:

 * (For Mozilla Employees or Contributors not in Data Engineering) Set up GCP command line tools, [as described on docs.telemetry.mozilla.org](https://docs.telemetry.mozilla.org/cookbooks/bigquery/access.html#using-the-bq-command-line-tool).
 Note that some functionality (e.g. writing UDFs or backfilling queries) may not be allowed.
 * (For Data Engineering) In addition to setting up the command line tools, you will want to log in to `shared-prod` if making changes to production systems.
 Run `gcloud auth login --project=moz-fx-data-shared-prod` and `gcloud auth application-default login` (if you have not run it previously).

 Install the [virtualenv](https://virtualenv.pypa.io/en/latest/) Python environment management tool
 ```bash